Why we need to preserve this biodiverse coastal headland

 One consequence has been the rise of zoonotic diseases, which pass from animals (or insects) to people.
 Some examples include bird flu, Ebola, Lyme disease, malaria, rabies, and swine flu.
 Evidence also suggests that Covid-19 has a zoonotic source.

-“I think people are seeing that we brought this pandemic upon ourselves by disregarding the warnings of scientists18.”Dr. Jane Goodall
+“I think people are seeing that we brought this pandemic upon ourselves by disregarding the warnings of scientists19.”Dr. Jane Goodall

 Where Should Nova Scotia Go From Here?

 Bearing in mind the seriousness of the biodiversity crisis, it seems unconscionable that our government would abet the devastation of this biodiverse park.
-The ecology of Owls Head Park has been evolving since the glaciers shaped the land.
-Replacing 10,000 years of evolution with a turf-grass monoculture is an environmentally unsound decision, to say the least.
-So what should our province do instead?
+So where do we go from here?